Skip to Content

 • Gate hours – 6.30 am to sunset.

 After enjoying the sunrise at Dune 45 head towards Deadvlei making stops along the way to take photos of massive red dunes.
 The last 7 km to Deadvlei are on a sandy road; you’ll need a 4×4 car to make it there and back.
 If your vehicle is not 4×4 and you’re worried you might get stuck in the sand rather take a shuttle.
-The return shuttle costs NAD 180/US$ 12 per person.
-You don’t have to book the shuttle beforehand; the jeeps are parked here as they fill up.
+The return shuttle costs NAD 220/US$12 per person.
+You don’t have to book the shuttle beforehand; the jeeps go as they fill up.

 Before you start driving from Sesriem to Swakopmund fill your petrol tank and check the tires (there is a tire repair shop at Oasis).
 Solitaire is a nice stop for lunch or a snack on the way.
 There are a couple of rusted old cars for taking photos.
 About 50 km past Solitaire you’ll again cross the Tropic of Capricorn.
 If you didn’t take photos with the sign you have another chance.

 About 37 km before Swakopmund (just after the right turn towards the town) make a stop at Dune 7.
 This dune is considered to be the highest dune in Namibia.
 You can climb to the top of it.
-It’s a great spot for watching the sunset but if you’re there earlier you’ll still get great views of the desert.
+It’s a great spot for watching the sunset.
 There is no entrance fee or gate to access the dune.

-If you have time before going to Swakopmund you can visit the flamingo colony at the pelican point in Walvis Bay.
+If you have time before going to Swakopmund you can visit the flamingo colony at the Pelican Point in Walvis Bay.
 This short detour will hardly add any distance plus the drive from Walvis Bay to Swakopmund is on a tar road which is much quicker for driving.
 The flamingo colony is worth visiting if you stop there on the way the next day you don’t have to drive back to Walvis Bay to see it.
 There are thousands of birds at the bay.
-We’ve never seen so many flamingos in one area though we’ve visited places where you can see many of them like Uyuni Salt Flats in Bolivia.
-Flamingos are in Walvis Bay between November and April.
+Flamingos are there between November and April.

 Places to stay in Swakopmund